By Roy Burner - Minister of the Gospel

 The term course signifies all the thoughts, pursuits, and deeds of this present world.
 The term world refers to the world-system; its values and lifestyles that are opposed to God and hostile to Him.
 One can be held in captivity to such (2 Timothy 2:26) by pleasure seeking and sinful activities flaunted before them.
 Such comes through seduction, the evilness of mankind, and appeal of the flesh.

 The apostle Paul wrote: Among who we all had our conversation (or conducted ourselves) in times past, in the lusts of our flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others (Ephesians 2:3).

 Children of wrath refers to those subject to divine punishment; if they remain in the domination of Satan and his influence.
 Many are flourishing on the ungodliness of man rather than the godliness of God.
 There is a flirtation of the vilest nature served on a platter of deception being consumed by a lost generation.

 There use to be the advancement of godly ways from one generation to another; but when that began to fail, it continued instead in the ungodliness of man.
 Man has allowed such to be a part of his daily life.
-There is today a stead consumption through electronic devices that make it readily available.
+There is today a steady consumption through electronic devices that makes it readily available.